-- ➤ Hold a cooking competition featuring local products - ➤ Contact garden-based organizations in your area to provide virtual or take-home gardening lessons - ➤ Taste testing with locally-produced foods - Host cooking demonstrations with local foods or share recipe cards

-- Send home Harvest of the Month or Farm to School Month materials from the Alaska Farm to School website to share with families at home - ➤ These are just a few suggestions but for more information, please see the Activity Resources or the Resources pages included in this toolkit
+- Visit a farm and interview the farmer - > Taste testing with locally-produced foods - Host cooking demonstrations with local foods or share recipe cards - > Put on a Local Food Day at your site - Send home Harvest of the Month or Farm to School Month materials from the Alaska Farm to School website to share with families at home - ➤ These are just a few suggestions but for more information, please see the Activity Resources or the Resources pages included in this toolkit

-Our Farm to Summer Week July 19-25, 2020 is all about local, and that's not just for the food!
+Our Farm to Summer Week July 18-24, 2021 is all about local, and that's not just for the food!
 Share the fun with your local community through outreach.